 The curriculum prepares candidates in Social Sciences and Humanities for the growing areas of data science.
 This contributes to national priorities such as improving service delivery and developing a competitive knowledge economy, and it creates opportunities for graduates as professional researchers in academia and the public and private sectors.

-The programme forms part of the DST-funded National e-Science Postgraduate Teaching and Training Platform (NEPTTP).
+The programme forms part of the DSI-funded National e-Science Postgraduate Teaching and Training Platform (NEPTTP).
 Students will register with their Home Institution but will attend the coursework component at Wits University in Johannesburg, Gauteng, in the first year.
 On completion of the coursework modules, students will move back to their Home Institutions for their second year of study.

 The programme comprises compulsory and elective modules.
 Cross-disciplinary data-driven projects are offered both within the University and from a wide range of industry partners.
 A candidate must undertake modules to the value of 180 credits and must successfully complete the following courses: